mastoj/FSharpIntro/slides/index.md

 <div class="content">

-Functional operators are common in F#, and they are not that complicated as they seems.
+Functional operators are common in F#, and they are not as complicated as they seem.
 Two of the most common ones are the pipeline operator and function composition.
 You can easily define your own as well.

 * `|>` pipeline operator